thatsus/laravel-better-bind/README.md

 # laravel-better-bind
-A better bind feature for automated tests in Laravel
+A better bind feature for automated tests in Laravel/Lumen 5+.

 # Why BetterBind is better

-Automated testing in Laravel using mocks means injecting objects into code using the Application object's `bind` and `makeWith` methods.
+Automated testing in Laravel using mocks means injecting objects using the Application's `bind` and `makeWith` methods.

 This can have some drawbacks.

- * It's verbose.
+ * It's verbose in Laravel.
- * Failures in the way objects are instantiated aren't caught.
+ * It doesn't test that the objects are instantiated with the right parameters.

-BetterBind provides an easy-to-use mechanism to verify that the parameters your operation code provides to your mocked class are the parameters that the underlying class expects.
+BetterBind provides a syntactically friendly mechanism to verify that the parameters your operational code provides are the parameters that the real target class expects.

 Missing parameters cause an assertion failure.